adsforce/sdk-download/unity/README.md

 /**
  * In-app purchase record(Google-certified)
  *
- * @param price          Payment amount, recommended to take from the 'price' field of skudetail, can not be empty
+ * @param price          Payment amount, recommended to take from the 'price' field of skudetail, such as 6.0
  * @param currency       Payment currency，Payment amount, recommended to take from the 'price_currency_code' field of skudetail, can not be empty
  * @param publicKey      Public key of Google payment，can not be empty
  * @param dataSignature  Signature verification from GP payment, get from Purchase.getSignature()，can not be empty